CognitiveJ/wssimulator/README.md

 * -s Print out a sample YAML Simulation file
 * -p Set the HTTP Port to start the server on (1 to 65535)

 ## Embedded Mode
-In addition to standalone mode, WSSimulator can be be used within you java application and there is a gateway class called _'WSSimulator'_ which holds a number of static helper methods that manages the launch of simulations.
+In addition to standalone mode, WSSimulator can be be used within your java application.
+The gateway class is called _'WSSimulator'_ and holds a number of static helper methods that manages the launch of simulations for you.

 ### Dependency Management

+WSSimulator is hosted on jcenter()

 ###### Gradle
 ```groovy